rstoetter/ctabledependencymanager-php/README.md

 ## dependency paths

-Such a dependency path could be the following:
+Such a dependency path could be the following one:

 TST_AUF_ITP_Stichwort_CLIENT_CLIENT -> TST_AUF_ITP_Stichwort_CLIENT -> TST_AUF_ITP_Stichwort -> TST_AUF_ITP_Stichwort -> ITP_Stichwort -> ITP_Zeitraum -> Klient -> Auswahl -> AuswahlTyp -> BUCHUNGSKREIS -> MANDANT

 * Here the source table TST_AUF_ITP_Stichwort_CLIENT_CLIENT depends on the table MANDANT ( the target table, the last one)
 * all the tables mentioned before MANDANT refer to MANDANT in a certain way, too - in the given dependency order from right to left
-* the dependency path shows, how the tables are connected in the database with FOREIGN kEYs
+* the dependency path shows, how the tables are connected in the database with FOREIGN KEYs
 * The table TST_AUF_ITP_Stichwort is a self referencing table, therefore it is mentioned twice in the dependency path

 ## How can I use it?

 For example, if we want to do a cascading delete in the database and want to delete a record from the table MANDANT, then we have to delete the dependencies in the database, which refer to the table MANDANT in any way.

 First we have to delete affected records from TST_AUF_ITP_Stichwort_CLIENT_CLIENT, then from TST_AUF_ITP_Stichwort_CLIENT, then from
-TST_AUF_ITP_Stichwort and so on, until we can delete the record in MANDANT without offending a constraint in the database The class cTableDependencyManager checks the whole database for the constraints between the tables and solves the order of the cascading delete.
+TST_AUF_ITP_Stichwort and so on, until we can delete the record in MANDANT without offending a constraint in the database.

+The class cTableDependencyManager checks the whole database for the constraints between the tables and solves the order of the cascading delete.

 It is a powerful weapon in order to ease the burden to keep track of all dependencies in your database.